 The Master's of Arts in Teaching (MAT) program is designed to offer high-quality degree-bearing teacher preparation to career changers and traditional-age students who have demonstrated content mastery and wish to expedite their preparation to teach in the shortage areas.
-For full-time students, the 13-month program begins in late May each year and uses a cohort model to enhance program completion rates and teacher retention as graduates enter teaching.
+For full-time students, the program begins in January each year and uses a cohort model to enhance program completion rates and teacher retention as graduates enter teaching.
 Specializations in secondary disciplines: English, history/social studies, mathematics, modern language, sciences, and special education (K-12).
 An extended timeline of study is also available.

 Note: Available science certifications include physics, chemistry, earth science, and biology.
 Available language certifications include Spanish.

 Graduate students in the program will:

 - Possess strong knowledge of content, content pedagogy, and learner development (typical and atypical).

 - Create an inclusive and culturally responsive learning environment.

 - Use data, content knowledge, and evidence-based pedagogical content knowledge to critically examine practice for the purpose of improving student learning.

 - Design and deliver instructional and assessment strategies that facilitate significant learning for all students including struggling learners and those with disabilities.

 - Design, deliver, and assess literacy/language strategies to deepen literacy and content learning within the discipline.